ElyHunt/ARPetsPortfolioMirror/presentation/finalPresentation/outline.md

 Partial solutions (3D camera that can feed into an HMD) are expensive and difficult to obtain

+Our project was plagued with problems.
+Compiler errors, fighting Unity, Fighting GitHub, and... our project got HAUNTED.
+Our fox even got possessed???

 ## Right turn: how do we adapt

 Can we "settle" for a VR version?
 Less novel, but well-supported, and still a challenge